swiftgpt/gptswift/README.md

 ### Prompts

 The prompts section is used to define the different questions or prompts that the user will receive.
 Each prompt should include a title and a prompt string that includes variables defined in the parameters section.
+Although GPTSwift will automatically ask ChatGPT to continue response from unfinished responses, please limit the response to 1 - 2 pages.
 These prompts will be executed in order.
 Here's an example:

 ```json
 "prompts": [